Premonoidal and Kleisli double categories: Abstract

 \section{Abstract}

-We give a double categorical version of the recently introduced notion of premonoidal bicategories of Paquet and Saville.
-We investigate the relation of a premonoidal double category to pseudodouble quasi-functors of two variables and show that a double category possesses a pseudodouble quasi-functor if and only if it is binoidal and purely central.
-We introduce the notion of cubical double functors of three and more variables and their vertical transformations.
-We use them to show, using our recent Bifunctor Theorem for double functors, that a double category $\Dd$ has a premonoidal structure induced by a quasi-functor if and only if $\Dd$ is monoidal.
-This is further equivalent to $\Dd$ being premonoidal and purely central, in which case the pure center double category $\Zz_p(\Dd)$ is monoidal.
+We give a double categorical version of the recently introduced notion of premonoidal bicategories.
+We introduce a funny product and a funny type of multicategory on double categories granting them a closed funny monoidal structure.
+We investigate relations between various funny type of structures and premonoidal double categories.
+We prove that a premonoidal double category $\Dd$ is purely central if and only if its binoidal structure is given by a pseudodouble quasi-functor (a multimap for a Gray type of multicategory) if and only if it admits a monoidal structure.
+For such $\Dd$ we introduce pure center and show that the monoidal structure on $\Dd$ extends to it.
+We also discuss one-sided and general centers.

-Exploiting the lifting properties of vertical structures in a double category into their horizontal counterparts, under the assumption of the existence of certain companions, we prove a series of further results.
-We use the notions of double monads and the Kleisli double category of Gambino, Garner and Vasilakopoulou.
-We firstly introduce a vertical strength on a vertical double monad on a monoidal double category, and also a horizontal strength on a horizontal double monad on a (horizontally) monoidal double category.
-We prove that vertical strengths on vertical double monads induce horizontal strengths on the induced horizontal double monads.
-We show that vertical strengths induce actions of the monoidal double category on the corresponding horizontal Kleisli double category of the induced horizontal double monad.
-Morever, we prove that for a bistrong vertical double monad the mentioned Kleisli double category is premonoidal.
-The latter two results are double categorical analogues of the corresponding bicategorical results of Paquet and Saville.
-Thanks to the double categorical approach they count with much simpler proofs.
+Exploiting the companion-lifting properties of vertical structures in a double category into their horizontal counterparts, we prove a series of further results simplifying proofs for the corresponding bicategorical findings.
+We introduce vertical strengths on vertical double monads and horizontal strengths on horizontal double monads and prove that the former induce the latter.
+We show that vertical strengths induce actions of the induced horizontally monoidal double category on the corresponding Kleisli double category of the induced horizontal double monad.
+We prove that there is a 1-1 correspondence between horizontal strengths and extensions of the canonical action of the double category on itself.
+Finally, we show that for a bistrong vertical double monad the corresponding Kleisli double category is premonoidal.

 {\em Key words and phrases: premonoidal bicategories; double categories; cubical double functors; double monads; horizontal Kleisli double category }